 While it is recognized that CLP provides an important early season nursery for fish species like bluegill and bass that are vital to maintaining the overall health of the lakes, there is concern that CLP will continue to increase both its distribution and density in the lake.
-CLP often grows to full canopy and spreads rapidly by turions, so it is likely that the springtime beds documented in 2019 will continue to expand to previous levels documented in 2009 (Figure 74).
+CLP often grows to full canopy and spreads rapidly by turions, so it is likely that the springtime beds documented in 2019 will continue to expand to previous levels documented in 2009 (Figure 75).
 At that time, CLP dominated the majority of the lake's littoral zone, possibly shading out native aquatic plant growth, interfering with lake use, and perhaps even adding to the internal nutrient load in the lakes.
-Consequently, harvesting in many areas of the lake is once again likely to be needed on an annual basis.
-The goal is to harvest CLP in a way that reduces its negative impacts, but maintains the benefits it provides to the bluegill nursery in the lake.
-One way to do this without clear-cutting the CLP would be to open several boating/fish cruising lanes parallel to shore through these large beds.
-Determining a limit to the expansion of CLP into to deeper water and removing any CLP that exceeds that limit will help prevent it from becoming the dominant plant species it was in 2009.
+CLP in a way that reduces its negative impacts, but maintains the benefits it provides to the bluegill nursery in the lake.